akkoro/assemblylift/README.md

 -----

-AssemblyLift is made with love (and ice, probably) in [Canada's far north-east](https://en.wikipedia.org/wiki/Newfoundland_and_Labrador). 🇨🇦❤️❄️
+AssemblyLift is made in [Canada's far north-east](https://en.wikipedia.org/wiki/Newfoundland_and_Labrador) 🇨🇦 and is made possible by our contributors and supporters around the world 🌐